Skip to content

 Execution

 As encountered, we had to use a client component to fetch the search params in the layout component, since Next.js’s layouts does not pass search params.
-I would prefer to use the search params in the layout and get contacts based on the query, but in return we get instant search.
+Luckily this method still works without JavaScript or when hydration isn’t complete.

 TODO: Try this fix